GSA/open-gsa-redesign/_apidocs/opportunities-soap-api.md

 solnbr|	1.
 This field is required where applicable<br><br>  2.
 If submitting a notice with a duplicate solnbr, then system throws an error <br><br>3.
 If solnbr is in invalid format, then service throws an error<br><br>4.
 If solnbr & ntype combination is not matched, then service throws an error <br><br> |	1.
 Notice Id is required <br><br>2.
 Notice ID must be unique based on selected notice type. <br><br>3.
 Notice Id can only contain 128 characters from the following set: a-z A-Z 0-9 - _ ( ) { } with no spaces <br><br>4.
 Opportunity not found with given solicitation number and ntype ntype	 |1.
 When user tries to convert a notice and the solicitation number/ntype do not match the notice, then the service throws an error<br><br>  2.
 If an invalid ntype is provided, then service throws an error <br><br> 3.
 If the solicitation is related to ntype that is not allowed, then the system throws an error   |1.
 Opportunity not found with given solicitation number and ntype<br><br> 2.
 Invalid NTYPE value provided<br><br> 3.The Related Notice's Type is invalid for this Opportunity awdnbr|	1.
 This field is required where applicable<br><br> 2.
 If value provided does not meet the character limit/restrictions, then service throws an error|	1.
-Contract Award Number is a required field <br><br> 2.Contract Award Number max length is 255 characters and allows only alphanumeric and - _ ( ) { } characters with no spaces donbr	|1.
-This field is required where applicable<br><br> 2.
+Contract Award Number is a required field <br><br> 2.Contract Award Number max length is 255 characters and allows only alphanumeric and - _ ( ) { } characters with no spaces donbr	| 1.
 If value provided does not meet the character limit/restrictions, then service throws an error|	1.
-Task/Delivery Order Number is required field<br><br> 2.
 Task/Delivery Order Number max length is 255 characters and allows only alphanumeric and - _ ( ) characters with no spaces awdamt|	 	1.
 This field is required where applicable<br><br> 2.
 If an invalid integer values= is given, then service throws an error <br><br> 3.
 If value provided does not meet the character limit/restrictions, then service throws an error 	|1.
 Base and All Options Value is a required field<br><br> 2.
 Base and All Options Value - Invalid input: Please enter a valid number<br><br> 3.
 Base and All Options Value max length is 64 digits linenbr|	1.If value provided does not meet the character limit/restrictions, then service throws an error	|1.
 The Contract Line Item number max length is 255 characters and allows only alphanumeric and - _ ( ) { } characters with no spaces awddate	|	1.
 This field is required where applicable <br><br>2.
 This field should meet the character limit/restrictions <br><br>  3.
 If the Contract Award Date is 15 days prior to the current date and the archive date is not provided then the service throws an error|	1.
 Contract Award Date is required field <br><br> 2.
 DATE field in unexpected format.
 Expects YYYYMMDD<br><br> 3.
 Contract Award Date set would result in inactive date being in the past